sara-nl/clouddocs/surfcursus-2015-Oct-15.markdown

 * A computer with full Internet access.
 * A browser (Chrome or Firefox will do nicely).
 * Java, at least version 8 (a.k.a.
 1.7)
+* An X-window client.
+  * Linux and Mac users normally don't need to install anything as X11 is on board.
+However, the newest Mac OS releases might not have X11.app installed.
+In that case, install XQuarz from [here](http://xquartz.macosforge.org/landing/).
+  * Windows users: install Xming from [here](http://sourceforge.net/projects/xming/).
 * An SSH client.
   * Linux and Mac users: don't have to install anything.
 The SSH client is on board, try "ssh" in a [terminal](http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it).
   * Windows users: download and install [git for windows](https://git-for-windows.github.io/).
 Depending on your OS installation, choose between `Git-2.5.3-32-bit.exe` or `Git-2.5.3-64-bit.exe`.

-* An X-window client.
-  * Linux and Mac users normally don't need to install anything as X11 is on board.
-However, the newest Mac OS releases might not have X11.app installed.
-In that case, install XQuarz from [here](http://xquartz.macosforge.org/landing/).
-  * Windows users: install Xming from [here](http://sourceforge.net/projects/xming/).
+> **NOTE: for Windows only users**
+>

 ## <a name="hands-on"></a> Hands-on
 The hands-on tutorial has two parts.
 The exercises in part A will give you a first grasp for the `basic` usage of HPC Cloud.
 Once you have completed and understood part A, then continue to part B with more `advanced` examples on the HPC Cloud.